damianhakert/damianhakert.github.io/source/posts/2016-06-10-ssg-overview-gitlab-pages-part-2.html.md

 ----

-## Modern Static Site Generators
+## Benefits of Modern Static Site Generators

-{::comment}
-I'm a comment that will not output a regular comment!
-I'm invisible!
-Ha! :)
-{:/comment}

 Static Site Generators (**[SSGs]**) are software created to automate web development to **output** static sites from **dynamic** writing.
 So, we code dynamically and publish statically.
 No pain, all gain.